rohank36/mas/README.md

         - look at what doesn't make sense -> that is usually where the key is.
 Pattern recognition.
     - input to the model: a public company and it's current stock price. output: the forecasted stock price + the swarm's evidence/reasoning.

-***Important note: Play around with GPT-5-thinking and deepresearch first to see what kind of results you can get with good prompts. to see if it can accomplish the job.

 - could be interesting to see how heuristics and local search algos like SA could be used.

 find the center and watch them